AKSW/docs.ontowiki.net/ontowiki/Installation-Guide-Mac-OSX.md

     make: *** No rule to make target `odbctest'.
 Stop.

-try the following to test the connection: Create a file called `odbctest.php` in you webroot with the following PHP code in it:
+try the following to test the connection: Create a file called `odbctest.php` in your webroot with the following PHP code in it:

     <?php
     $conn   = odbc_connect('VOS', 'dba', 'dba');